xexyl/sgit/README.md

 				WARNING: this will create or update a file for each file changed

     -o sed_option	    append sed option to options list
-				WARNING: use of '-o -n' without '-I', can depending on sed commands, empty files as if both sed -i and sed -n were used together
+				WARNING: use of 'sgit -o -n' without 'sgit -I', can depending on sed commands, empty files as if both 'sed -i' and 'sed -n' were used together

 				NOTE: you must pass the '-' for short options and '--' for long options!
 				NOTE: if you need a space in an option you should quote it!
 				NOTE: trying to use this option once to add more than one command can be problematic depending on how you do it so it is better to do only one command at a time

     -s sed		    set path to sed
     -e command		    append sed command to list of commands to execute on globs

-    -n			    dry-run: only show files that would be modified but do not touch them
+    -n			    dry-run: don't run sed, only show files or sed commands with files

-				NOTE: depending on verbosity level, only the files considered will be printed or the sed commands along with the files will be printed
+				NOTE: if verbosity is > 1 (-v 2)  we show the sed commands along with any sed options (if sgit -o used) and the files found; otherwise we only show the files found.
-				NOTE: use of -n prevents sed commands from being run
+				NOTE: use of sgit -n prevents sed commands from being run

     -t			    test sed commands and exit

-				NOTE: this does NOT test sed options
+				NOTE: this does NOT test sed options (sgit -o)

-sgit version: 1.0.0-2 11-10-2023
+sgit version: 1.0.0-3 22-10-2023
 ```

 You **MUST** specify at least one `sed` command and if the `-t` option is not